Kazuya Kato

-Kazuya Kato (加藤 和也, Katō Kazuya) is a Japanese mathematician who works at the University of Chicago and specializes in number theory and arithmetic geometry.
+Kazuya Kato (加藤 和也, Katō Kazuya) is a Japanese mathematician who works at the University of Chicago, as a professor, and specializes in number theory and arithmetic geometry.
+He is a member of the American Academy of Arts and Sciences, elected in 2011.
+He received the 2005 Imperial Prize of the Japan Academy.

 Early life and education

 Kazuya Kato grew up in the prefecture of Wakayama in Japan.
-He attended college at the University of Tokyo, from which he also obtained his master's degree in 1975, and his PhD in 1980.
+He attended college at the University of Tokyo, from which he also obtained his master's degree in 1975, and a PhD in 1980.

 Career

-Kato was a professor at Tokyo University, Tokyo Institute of Technology and Kyoto University.
-He joined the faculty of the University of Chicago in 2009.
+Kato lectured, as a professor, at Tokyo University in 1982, then from 1997 to 2001.
+He also taught at Tokyo Institute of Technology in 1992.
+He later became a faculty member at the University of Chicago in 2009.

 A special volume of Documenta Mathematica was published in honor of his 50th birthday, together with research papers written by leading number theorists and former students it contains Kato's song on Prime Numbers.

-Research
+Research and contributions

-Kato's first work was in the higher-dimensional generalisations of local class field theory using algebraic K-theory.
-His theory was then extended to higher global class field theory in which several of his papers were written jointly with Shuji Saito.

-He contributed to various other areas such as p-adic Hodge theory, logarithmic geometry (he was one of its creators together with Jean-Marc Fontaine and Luc Illusie), comparison conjectures, special values of zeta functions including applications to the Birch-Swinnerton-Dyer conjecture, the Bloch-Kato conjecture on Tamagawa numbers, and Iwasawa theory.
+Kato has researched and contributed to various areas in number theory and geometry, some of which include: the "Galois theory of fields, Iwasawa theory, p-adic cohomology, L-functions, K-theory and Hodge theory."
+He started the use of logarithmic structure to redefine Hodge structure as well.